 - Keep lid closed

-Items are sticking or freezing in the cart, what can be done?
+If items are sticking or freezing in the cart, what can be done?

 Sticking

-- Avoid packing the cart tightly with waste.
+- Avoid packing the cart tightly with waste

 Freezing